NullDesk/nullmailer/README.md

 ### <a name="templates"></a>Templates

 ### <a name="attachments"></a>Attachments

 ## <a name="custom-mailer"></a>Creating your own mailers

-To implement your own full-featured mailer, simply implement a class that implements <code>IStandardMailer&lt;TSettings&gt;</code>.
+To implement your own mailer, simply implement a class that inherits <code>Mailer&lt;TSettings&gt;</code>.

-If you don't care about templates, you can create a simple mailer by just implementing <code>ISimpleMailer&lt;TSettings&gt;</code>.

-For the above interfaces, <code>TSettings</code> is a custom DTO class containing any configuration settings your mailer requires.
+For the above interfaces, <code>TSettings</code> is a custom class that implements <code>IMailerSettings</code>, then adds any custom configuration properties your mailer or the underlying mail framework needs.

-The NullDesk mailers include both a simple and full-featured mailer; the full-featured mailers inherit from a simple mailer as a base class, then extend it to add additional tempalate features from <code>IStandardMailer&lt;TSettings&gt;</code>.
-Here is an example of how that looks:

         public class MyMailerSettings : IMailerSettings
         {
-            //... implementation here
-        }
+            public string FromEmailAddress { get; set; }

+            public string FromDisplayName { get; set; }

+            //... any other properties your mailer needs }

+Every effort has been made to keep inheritance of <code>Mailer&lt;TSettings&gt;</code> fairly straight forward.

+The primary method you must supply is a method that can deliver a single <code>DeliveryItem</code> using the email service your mailer supports.
+The method should return the DeliveryItem if it was successfully sent, or throw an exception if something went wrong.
+The base class will handle logging the exception, updating the DeliveryItem's properties, recording the delivery attempt to the history store, etc. All you have to do is send the email via the mail service, and either throw an exception or return the deliery item if it was sent.

-        public class MySimpleMailer : ISimpleMailer<MyMailerSettings>
+        public class MySimpleMailer : Mailer<MyMailerSettings>
         {
-            //... implementation here
-        }

-        public class MyFullMailer : MySimpleMailer, IStandardMailer<MyMailerSettings>
+            protected override async Task<DeliveryItem> DeliverMessageAsync(
+                DeliveryItem deliveryItem,
+                CancellationToken token = default(CancellationToken))
             {
                 //... implementation here
             }

-When implementing your own mailers, there is no need to necessarily follow the same pattern.
-You could just as easily create a single class that handles all mail functions.

-This example shows a class implementing all mailer functions, as well as the interface for message delivery history

-        public class MyAmazingMailer : IStandardMailer<MyAmazingMailerSettings>, IHistoryMailer
-        {
-            //... implementation here
         }